tawnyalee/C769-ROM3/_sources/task2_ROM3.md

 Justify why the plan is appropiate (A3a), e.g., why do this plan instead of another one?
 It's best to address this requriement in a seperate section.

-Though A1-A3a are overview sections, they are often returned for being to brief -particaulatly A3.
+Though A1-A3a are overview sections, they are often returned for being too brief -particaulatly A3.
 There is no penalty for being too long, and you are allowed to reuse content from other sections.

 (task2:B)=